 “Composed of two terms of Turkic origin, this word can be roughly translated as “soul of a spirited young horse.”
 And that’s exactly what the first fully electric Porsche will be: lively, impetuous, vigorous, light-footed on long stretches without tiring, and free-spirited.”

 Its estimated specs and initial goals all remained the same.

-The Porsche Taycan is set to come with three different battery options and three different performance levels with a base price of just $75,000.
+The Porsche Taycan is set to come with three different battery options and three different performance levels with a base price of around $90,000.
 That puts it in a very competitive area even against other Porsches.
 Its speed and power is impressive but nothing we haven’t already seen from Tesla.
 What’s interesting is that Porsche actually wants it to maintain this power throughout the charge and not drastically affect range or overheat while doing so.

 Porsche is looking to use two permanently excited synchronous motors (PSM) with a combined power output of over 600 hp (440 kW).
 The PSM motor is the same type used in the record-breaking Porsche 919 Hybrid.
 As for their battery, they’re looking into Li-ion battery technology which could have an energy density of “roughly 270 watt-hours per kilogram (Wh/kg).”

 The Taycan was originally promised to come with 350kW charging and use a standard CCS plug.
 This would have made it the fastest charging electric car upon release, with the Tesla Model 3 coming in second with a 250 kW charge rate.
 However according to the previously mentioned CAR report, the Taycan will launch with only 250 kW charging.